ThijsTerporten/MemoryMaster/README.md

 ## Structure:

 The web application is responsive across all devices.
+> Minor bugs and visual glitches on certain devices, browser compatabillity has been added to accompany most issues.
 The web application is layed out in the following way:

 1. The landing page has the name of the game in a large font size.
 2. Underneath the title is a carousel which explains the rules of the game.
+> Replaced with a list because of time restrictions.
 3. Underneath the carousel is a large button which brings you to the game mode selection screen.

 On the game selection screen there will be three cards shown which function as buttons.